smmresearch/TaggedThesis/README.md

 Tagging is slow - do the vast majority of the writing in a separate document (with all your usual presets) before copying over for finishing touches.

-Though, if using latexmk, it probably overdoes the number of re-runs, which is part of the slowness problem.
+If using latexmk with tagging activated, it probably overdoes the number of re-runs, which is part of the slowness problem.

 Things to keep in mind while drafting:
 1. If you need landscape tables/figures, subfigures, or algorithms, there are competing packages to do the same thing.
 Use the examples/packages used in the template.